hussamh10/FYP/README.md

 Due to bandwidth issues we have uploaded the model weights (checkpoints/), training data (data/), testing data (testing/) and tutorials to google drive on the following public link:
 - https://drive.google.com/open?id=1G8xyKC0wYDR2wyaunUbfwopmBhmoABCR

-Just copy the foldes and paste them into the root of the repository.
+Just copy the folders and paste them into the root of the repository.